 At Visual Studio Code, we take Extension API compatibility seriously.
 We give our best effort to avoid breaking API changes, and extension authors could expect published extensions to continue to work.
 However, this puts great limitation on us: once we introduce an API, we cannot easily change it any more.

 Proposed API solves the problem for us.
 Proposed API is a set of unstable API that are implemented in VS Code but not exposed to the public as stable API does.
-They are subject to change, only available in Insider distribution and cannot be used in published extensions.
+They are subject to change, only available in Insiders distribution and cannot be used in published extensions.
 Nevertheless, extension authors could test these new API in local development and provide feedback for VS Code team to iterate on the API.
-Eventually, Proposed API finds their way into the stable API and becomes available for general use.
+Eventually, Proposed API finds their way into the stable API and becomes available for all extensions.

 These are the steps for testing Proposed API in local extension development: